 For financial assets carried at amortised cost, the amount of the impairment loss recognised is the difference between the asset's carrying amount and the present value of estimated future cash flows, discounted at the financial asset's original effective interest rate.
 For financial assets that are carried at cost, the amount of the impairment loss is measured as the difference between the asset's carrying amount and the present value of the estimated future cash flows discounted at the current market rate of return for a similar financial asset.
 Such impairment loss will not be reversed in subsequent periods.
 The carrying amount of the financial asset is reduced by the impairment loss directly for all financial assets with the exception of trade receivables, where the carrying amount is reduced through the use of an allowance account.
 When a trade receivable is considered uncollectible, it is written off against the allowance account.
-Changes in the carrying amount of the allowance account are recoanised in profit or loss.
+Subsequent recoveries of amounts previously written off are credited against the allowance account.
+Changes in the carrying amount of the allowance account are recognised in profit or loss.